What is jQuery?

-All a developer had to do was install jQuery and use prewritten code snippets to manipulate the DOM.
+All a web developer had to do was install jQuery and use prewritten code snippets to manipulate the virtual DOM.
 For example, if a developer wants to add an autocomplete feature in a search bar on their site, they would insert the appropriate jQuery code snippet into the project’s code.
-When a user enters text into the search bar, the jQuery code snippet retrieves the feature from the jQuery library and displays it in the user’s web browser.
+When a user enters text into the search bar, the jQuery code snippet retrieves the feature from the jQuery library and displays it in the user’s modern browser.

-Components such as navigation bars, buttons, cards, forms, sections, etc., can all be reused like little building blocks that make the application.
+Components such as navigation bars, buttons, cards, forms, sections, and the like can all be reused like little building blocks that make the web application.
 A library like React dramatically increases the development speed with fewer bugs and makes extremely performant applications.

 Library vs. Framework